Preserving Privacy and Security in Federated Learning: System and Security model

 \subsection{Security model}

-\textbf{Threat model.} We take into account a computationally bounded adversary that can corrupts the server or a subset of users in the following manners.
+\textbf{Threat model.} We take into account a computationally bounded adversary that can corrupt the server or a subset of users in the following manners.
 The server is considered honest-but-curious in a way that it behaves honestly according to the training protocol of federated learning but also attempts to learn as much as possible from the data received from the users.
-It can also collude with several users in $\calU$ to learn the inputs of the remaining users.
+The server can also collude with corrupted users in $\calU$ to learn the inputs of the remaining users.
 Moreover, some users try to inject unclean model updates to poison the global model and they can also arbitrarily deviate from the protocol.

-As regards the security of the key generation and distribution processes, there has been extensive research in constructing multi-party computation (MPC) protocols where a public key is computed collectively and every user computes private keys \cite{damgaard2001practical,nishide2010distributed}.
+As regards the security of the key generation and distribution processes, there has been extensive research in constructing multi-party computation (MPC) protocols where a public key is computed collectively and every user computes private keys \cite{damgaard2001practical,nishide2010distributed,das2022practical}.
 Such a protocol can be used in this architecture to securely generate necessary keys for the users and the server.
-Hence, this paper does not focus on securing the key generation and distribution processes but instead assume that the keys are created securely and honest users' keys are not leaked to others.
+Hence, this paper does not focus on securing the key generation and distribution processes but instead assumes that the keys are created securely and honest users' keys are not leaked to others.

 \textbf{Design goals.} Besides the security aspects, our design also aims to address unique challenges in federated learning, including operating on high-dimensional vectors and users dropping out.
 With respect to the threat model, we summarize the design goals as follows: